micodev/FinalProject/README.md

 # FinalProject
- This project for code for Iraq only. all rights and contents reserved by code for iraq.
+ This project for code for Iraq.